honzoto/honzo_tools/README.md

 Gets the first 'N' bases of all the reads in an unzipped fastq file to writes the number of occurrences of each combination

 USAGE: umiprofiling.py <fastq file>

-### find_mirnas.R
-Created this script in response to a tech support question.
-This script finds genes that are common between multiple samples and generates a dataframe with the counts.
-The script is also capable of detecting the most variable genes.